rahulraj2008222/ansible/README.md

 git push

 Note: Here you will be asked for loginuser and the password, you can h=find the username on your profile or can use the email and for the password you need to create a tocken by going into the seating of the GITHUB acount and chose clasic to give you access to the repo.

+to pull the lates changess from the GITHUB: git pull